jgfuchs/os/README.md

-# os

-Minimal x86 OS mainly written in Feb 2012.
+Minimal OS written mostly in Feb 2012.
+Its most functional is a ps/2 keyboard driver.